leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 ### Other Automated Theorem Proving Techniques

-There are a few other tactics in mathlib and other projects that don't search for theorems per se, but which try to complete proofs automatically, and may in the process identify useful theorems.
+There are a few other tactics in mathlib and other projects that don't search for theorems per se, but which try to complete proofs automatically, and which may identify useful theorems in the process.
 These include:

 * `simp?`: Simplifies the goal using a set of simplification rules.
 * `aesop`: From the [Aesop project](https://github.com/leanprover-community/aesop).
 A tactic that tries to prove the current goal using a search tree.